AlexV531/grid-based-game/readme.md

 # Grid Based Game

-This is a basic A* Pathfinding demonstration with the ability to control a character who can move around the level.
+This is the start of a game using my A* pathfinding demo

 ## Install